beldenge/Zenith/zenith-inference/README.md

 Property Key | Default Value | Description
 --- | --- | ---
-genetic-algorithm.population.size | 10000 | The population size.
-It will be populated before the first generation and will remain constant throughout each subsequent generation. genetic-algorithm.number-of-generations | 50 | The number of generations to run per epoch. genetic-algorithm.elitism | 0 | The number of top individuals to carry over to the next generation, excluding from crossover and mutation. genetic-algorithm.breeder.implementation | ProbabilisticCipherKeyBreeder | The class name of the Breeder implementation to use.
+genetic-algorithm.population.type | LatticePopulation | The population type.
+Can be either StandardPopulation or LatticePopulation. genetic-algorithm.population.size | 10000 | The population size.
+It will be populated before the first generation and will remain constant throughout each subsequent generation. genetic-algorithm.population.lattice.rows | 100 | The number of rows used by LatticePopulation.
+The product of lattice rows and columns must exactly match the population size. genetic-algorithm.population.lattice.columns | 100 | The number of columns used by LatticePopulation.
+The product of lattice rows and columns must exactly match the population size. genetic-algorithm.population.lattice.wrap-around | true | Whether to wrap around during selection if the individual sits on or near the edge of the lattice. genetic-algorithm.population.lattice.selection-radius | 1 | The radius for selection used by LatticePopulation. genetic-algorithm.number-of-generations | 50 | The number of generations to run per epoch. genetic-algorithm.elitism | 0 | The number of top individuals to carry over to the next generation, excluding from crossover and mutation. genetic-algorithm.breeder.implementation | ProbabilisticCipherKeyBreeder | The class name of the Breeder implementation to use.